silvestrodecaro/microsoft-account-creator/README.md

 ### Steps

 - Accepting Google Cookies.
-- Going to Outlook Register Page manualy.
+- Going to Outlook Register Page manually.
 - Putting a random email and names/surnames using real italian names.
 - Putting a random password using real italian words.
 - Putting a random Birth Day.